getify/You-Dont-Know-JS/types & grammar/ch2.md

 `number`s include several special values, like `NaN` (supposedly "not a `number`", but really more appropriately "invalid `number`"); `+Infinity` and `-Infinity`; and `-0`.

-Simple scalar primitives (`string`s, `number`s, etc.) are assigned/passed by value-copy, but compound primitives (`object`s, etc.) are assigned/passed by reference.
+Simple scalar primitives (`string`s, `number`s, etc.) are assigned/passed by value-copy, but compound values (`object`s, etc.) are assigned/passed by reference.
 References are **not** like references/pointers in other languages -- they're never pointed at other variables/references, only at the underlying values.